FraFerrazzi/exprob_assignment2/README.md

 ### Repository Organization

-This repository contains a ROS package named `exprob_assignment1` that includes the following resources.
+This repository contains a ROS package named `exprob_assignment2` that includes the following resources.
  - [CMakeLists.txt](CMakeLists.txt): File to configure this package.
  - [package.xml](package.xml): File to configure this package.
  - [setup.py](setup.py): File to `import` python modules from the `utilities` folder into the files in the `script` folder.
+ - [make.bat](make.bat): Used to generate the documentation of the code.
+ - [index.rst](index.rst): Used to generate the documentation of the code.
+ - [conf.py](conf.py): Used to generate the documentation of the code.
+ - [Doxyfile.in](Doxyfile.in): Used to generate the documentation of the code.
+ - [Makefile](Makefile): Used to generate the documentation of the code.
+ - [build/](_build/): Contains the files generated when launching `make_html` for the documentation.
  - [launcher/](launcher/): Contains the configuration to launch this package.
-    - [surveillance_manual.launch](launcher/surveillance_manual.launch): It launches this package allowing to manually set when the battery state becomes low.
+    - [surveillance2_manual.launch](launcher/surveillance2_manual.launch): It launches this package allowing to manually set when the battery state becomes low.
-    - [surveillance_random.launch](launcher/surveillance_random.launch): It launches this package with a random-based stimulus for the battery status.
+    - [surveillance2_random.launch](launcher/surveillance2_random.launch): It launches this package with a random-based stimulus for the battery status.
+ - [config](config/): Contains the files for configuring the system.
+    - [motors_config.yaml](config/motors_config.yaml): Configuration of the controllers for the robot's joints.
+    - [robot_config.rviz](config/robot_config.rviz): Configuration of the rviz simulation.
  - [msg/](msg/): It contains the message exchanged through ROS topics.
-    - [Point.msg](msg/Point.msg): It is the message representing a 2D point.
+    - [RoomConnection.msg](msg/RoomConnection.msg): It is the message defining the connections for each location.
- - [action/](action/): It contains the definition of each action server used by this software.
+ - [srv/](srv/): It contains the definition of each service used by this software.
+    - [ArmInfo.srv](srv/ArmInfo.srv): It allows deciding when the robot's arm should stop rotating.
-    - [Plan.action](action/Plan.action): It defines the target and the current points, the feedback, and the results concerning motion planning.
+    - [RoomInformation.srv](srv/RoomInformation.srv): It sends the ID of the detected marker and receives environmental information.
-    - [Control.action](action/Control.action): It defines the goal, the feedback, and the results concerning motion controlling.
+    - [WorldInit.srv](srv/WorldInit.srv): It sends the environmental information and receives the status of the communication.
+ - [param](param/): Contains the parameter files `.yaml` used by `Move Base` to make the robot move in the environment.
- - [scripts/](scripts/): It contains the implementation of each software component.
+ - [scripts/](scripts/): It contains the implementation of the python nodes.
     - [state_machine.py](scripts/state_machine.py): It implements the final state machine for the software architecture.
     - [robot_battery_state.py](scripts/robot_battery_state.py): It implements the management of the robot's battery level.
-    - [planner.py](scripts/planner.py): It is a dummy implementation of a motion planner.
-    - [controller.py](scripts/controller.py): It is a dummy implementation of a motion controller.
- - [utilities/exprob_assignment1](utilities/exprob_assignment1/): It contains auxiliary python files, which are exploited by the files in the `scripts` folder.
+ - [utilities/exprob_assignment1](utilities/exprob_assignment2/): It contains auxiliary python files, which are exploited by the files in the `scripts` folder.
-    - [architecture_name_mapper.py](utilities/exprob_assignment1/architecture_name_mapper.py): It contains the name
+    - [architecture_name_mapper.py](utilities/exprob_assignment2/architecture_name_mapper.py): It contains the name
-      of each *node*, *topic*, *server*, *actions* and *parameters* used in this architecture.
+      of each *node*, *topic*, *server*, *actions* and *parameters* used in the scripts.
-    - [state_machine_helper.py](utilities/exprob_assignment1/state_machine_helper.py): It contains the methods called in the [state_machine.py](scripts/state_machine.py) node to make the code easier and cleaner to read.
+    - [state_machine_helper.py](utilities/exprob_assignment2/state_machine_helper.py): It contains the methods called in the [state_machine.py](scripts/state_machine.py) node to make the code easier and cleaner to read.
+ - [src/](src/): It contains the implementation of the c++ nodes.
+    - [aruco_detection.cpp](src/aruco_detection.cpp): It allows the detection of aruco markers placed in the environment.
+    - [move_cam.cpp](src/move_cam.cpp): It allows to move the arm of the robot for markers detection purposes.
+    - [marker_server.cpp](src/marker_server.cpp): It allows getting the environmental information from the markers.
+ - [urdf/](urdf/): It contains the files to generate the model of the robot.
+    - [materials.xacro](urdf/materials.xacro): Defines the colors used for each element of the robot.
+    - [robot.xacro](urdf/robot.xacro): Defines the structure of the robot.
+    - [robot.gazebo](urdf/robot.gazebo): Defines the visualization of the robot in gazebo.
+ - [world/](world/): It contains the simulation environment.
  - [diagrams/](diagrams/): It contains the diagrams shown below in this README file.
  - [doc/](doc/): It contains the files to visualize the Sphinx documentation.
  - [topological_map/](topological_map/): It contains the Tbox of the ontology used in this software